ucsb-cs48/w19/_lab/lab02.md

 * (20 pts) There should be at least one user story in the In-Progress column for your team.
 If there is more than one, it is because the user stories for the first one are insufficient to keep the team making progress, and it was necessary to bring over a second one to have enough issues to work on.
 * (20 pts) There should be at least one issue under each user story that supports implementing that user story.
-* (30 pts) Each user on the team should be assigned to at least one user story in the in-progress column.
+* (30 pts) Each user on the team should be assigned to at least one issue in the in-progress column.
    For teams of 6, this part of your grade is 5 points per team member.
 For teams of 5, it is 6 points per team member.

 This component of your team grade is designed to encourage each team member to reach out to all the other members of the team, and be aware of the progress they are making towards the goal of having every team member be making a contribution to the project.
 The most important learning goal of the course is to learn to work as a team, supporting one another.

 </div>

+# About assigning issue to team members

+It is possible to assign multiple users to an issue.

+You may work on issues either:
+* as an individual
+* as a pair
+* as a "mob" (like pair programming, but with more than one person)

+However, if you are working as a pair or a mob, you should *really* be working as a pair or a mob.
+That is, you should plan times to get together, ideally in person, but at least via screen sharing, and work together on the code.

+What we don't encourage is for Alice and Bob to be assigned to the issue, and then Alice and Bob take turns "solo programming" on the issue.
+That's a way of working but not the one we are encouraging you to try.

 # About limiting work in progress